MD-Kamrul-Islam/omi-portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-Aiming to restructure the corporate world by incorporating psychological perspective analysis of consumers and purchasers in order to boost the profitability index of projects.
+MD Kamrul Islam is an enthusiast in business analytics and behavioral patterns.
+His ambitious dream is to restructure the corporate world by incorporating psychological perspective analysis of consumers and purchasers in order to boost the profitability index of projects.
+He has prior experience in supply chain management (SCM), project scheduling and sales pitching.